 If you enjoy or are good at Art, Studio Arts can be a way of increasing your VCE outcomes to your best potential.
 Studio Arts can build your critical and creative thinking skills which will also strengthen your approach to other VCE subjects.
 Possible career pathways:

 Practicing Artist, Commercial Artist, Courtroom Artist, Tattoo artist, Printmaker, Art Therapist, Gallery Curator, Art Conservation, Art Historian, Art Publicist, Exhibition Design, Animation, Illustration, Set Design, Special effects make up, and the list continues.

-Studio Arts is the most rewarding subject but put in the time and effort.
-Although it is great way to understand more about creativity.
-I am proud pof my visual diary and poked amazing.
+Studio Arts is the most rewarding subject but only if you're willing to put in the time and time consuming it is a understand more about creativity.
+I am proud my finished artwork looked amazing.

-I enjoy studio arts because its a way for to be close to art, rve always loved to draw and its a good way for and its a good way for me express myself.
+I enjoy studio arts because its a way for to be close to art, I've always loved to draw and its a good way for and its a good way for me express myself.
 Its an me express myself.
-Its an me express myself.
-Its an me to say opportunity for me to say opportunity for me to say heving to talk. having to talk.
+Its an opportunity for me to say opportunity for me to alk. having to talk.
 Helena, YR 11 Studio Arts.

-"If you could say it in words - there would be no reason to paint.
-"E. Hopper Immerse yourself in artists and the art your creativity and elf-expression and hed up
+"If you could say it in be no reason to paint" - E. Hopper Immerse yourself in artists and the art your creativity and self-expression and helped us